UniTime/unitime-doc/installation.md

 Deploy UniTime application
 * Copy `web/UniTime.war` to `Tomcat/webapps`, where `Tomcat` is the folder where Tomcat is installed.
-	* On unix-based systems (including Mac OS X), java virtual machine that is running tomcat needs to be switched to (headless mode)[https://www.oracle.com/technical-resources/articles/javase/headless.html].
-You can do that using JAVA_OPTS environment variable prior to starting tomcat:
+    * On unix-based systems (including Mac OS X), Java virtual machine that is running Tomcat needs to be switched to (headless mode)[https://www.oracle.com/technical-resources/articles/javase/headless.html].
+You can do that using JAVA_OPTS environment variable prior to starting Tomcat:
 ```
 export JAVA_OPTS="${JAVA_OPTS} -Djava.awt.headless=true"
 ```
  * Also, you might need to give Tomcat more memory to work with by changing the upper limit on the memory that it can allocate (especially if you are planning not to run any remote solver servers -- see below; default is 64MB).
 You can do that using JAVA_OPTS environment variable as well:
 ```
 export JAVA_OPTS="${JAVA_OPTS} -Xmx2048m"
 ```

-Start tomcat
+Start Tomcat
 * If everything goes well, you should be able to see UniTime application at [http://localhost:8080/UniTime](http://localhost:8080/UniTime) or [https://localhost:8443/UniTime](https://localhost:8443/UniTime) when SSL connector is enabled.
-* If not, please check the tomcat log for any potential problems -- it is located at `Tomcat/logs/catalina.out`
+* If not, please check the Tomcat log for any potential problems -- it is located at `Tomcat/logs/catalina.out`
     * Please refer to for a solution [Installation FAQ](timetabling-installation-faq) and/or write us an email to [support@unitime.org](support@unitime.org)

 **Tip:** If you have installed Tomcat on a Linux-based machine from a package (e.g., by running apt-get install tomcat9), you will need to make sure that there is a data folder available within the tomcat directory and that Tomcat has enough permissions to write files in there.
 This can be accomplished with something like:
 ```